 Photographs by Titus Brooks Heagins

-The North Carolina Folklife Institute is proud to announce its newest photography exhibit, NC Blues, Gospel and R&B Musicians: Photographs by Titus Brooks Heagins.
-This exuberant collection of images, shot throughout Eastern North Carolina, celebrates music making, and music’s community roots running deep into NC soil.
-NC Blues, Gospel and R&B Musicians captures the passion and pride that imbue the work of contemporary North Carolina musicians, and these images record the ways in which folk practices, deeply rooted in tradition, have been adapted to modern life.
+The North Carolina Folklife Institute is proud to offer the traveling photography exhibit North Carolina Blues, Gospel and R&B Musicians: Photographs by Titus Brooks Heagins.
+This exuberant collection of images, shot throughout Eastern North Carolina, celebrates music making, and music’s community roots running deep into North Carolina soil.
+North Carolina Blues, Gospel and R&B Musicians captures the passion and pride that imbue the work of contemporary North Carolina musicians, and these images record the ways in which folk practices, deeply rooted in tradition, have been adapted to modern life.

 Mr. Heagins’ work for the African American Music Trails of Eastern North Carolina project, sponsored by the North Carolina Arts Council, celebrates the places and musicians that have defined communities in Eastern North Carolina for generations.
 From the Shad Festival in Grifton to the Gospel Festival in Rocky Mount, Mr. Heagins’ photographs capture the power of music in our state.
 The ten photographs are available for installation with support from the North Carolina Folklife Institute.